Why Xhaka’s Apology Was More An Apologia

 “An apologia is a formal defense of an opinion, position or action.”

-But also “gangs”, as in The Wire, or the Hells Angels.
-Or the Mafia, which is both gang-like as well as hailing originally from a Mediterranean region.
+But also “gangs”, as in The Wire, or The Hells Angels.
+Or the Mafia, which is both gang-like as well originating, in part, from a Mediterranean region, Sicily.

 The Honour Cultures have some distinguishing characteristics:

-- Maintenance of honour / respect is King.
+- Maintenance of honour / respect is king.
 It is the primary measure of manhood.
 Insults aren’t let go of.
-Scores will be settled via duels to the death, or vendettas.
+Scores will be settled – via duels, or vendettas.
 Tit-for-tat, an-eye-for-an-eye.

 - Loyalty to group is of the fiercest kind.

-Even when the original conditions go away, the culture maintains the characteristics for many generations eg immigrant populations maintain the honour culture values.
+Even when the original conditions go away, the culture maintains the characteristics for many generations eg immigrant populations maintain the honour culture values, or the fact that the American Civil War ended more than a century ago.

 By contrast, so-called dignity cultures are said to value individuals simply by dint of being human.
 Individuals over group.